aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-zoom/_index.md

 6. Remove the first section from the summary zoom frame.
 7. Write the modified presentation as a PPTX file.

-This Java code shows you how to add and remove sections in a summary zoom frame:
+This Javascript code shows you how to add and remove sections in a summary zoom frame:

 ```javascript
     var pres = new  aspose.slides.Presentation();